marcelee0713/Kahidlaw/README.md

 **John Mark Mejia & Genmar De Vera**

 - Thank you guys for making the documents in our project, without both of you.
 We wouldn't be able to pass our Capstone/Thesis Project.

+**Francis Gonzales**

+- We thank you so much for your support, lectures, and guidance.

 <hr>